Founder, president and CEO of Amazon, Jeff Bezos, reportedly has interest in purchasing an NFL team.

 Bezos also has plenty of ties to D.C., as well.
 He is moving to the area, and also owns the Washington Post, one of the biggest and most influential newspapers in the country.

-The Redskins are also in a rebuilding stage, which would present a new challenge for Bezos.
+The Redskins are also in the adolescent stage of a rebuild, which would present a new challenge for Bezos.
 Again, this is just a rumor so speculation is broad.
 There is no evidence he would want to be involved in the running of the team that extends down to the field.

 But with the friendship, the draw of a new stadium and the fact that Bezos would have the opportunity to put his fingerprints on the league in a significant way, Washington seems like a good investment.